20 Best Places to Go in Europe for Spring Break

 Iceland is blessed with hot springs, glaciers, jagged peaks, waterfalls, and volcanos.
 The gateway to all this natural splendor?
 Reykjavik.
 Your first question probably involves the northern lights.
 November through March is prime for aurora borealis chasing, however, the odds of glimpsing this celestial phenomenon are pretty decent until mid-April.
 Beyond astronomical pursuits, the world’s northernmost capital gives travelers the chance to go horseback riding, whale watching, hiking, ATVing, and caving.
 Reykjavik also promises to nurture your creative side with photography exhibits, art museums, and music performances.
 We highly recommend journeying to the Blue Lagoon, a geothermal spa just 45 minutes outside the city.

 Lisbon commands attention with its trademark hills, cobbled lanes, and pastel-hued facades.
 Time Out Market Lisbon is a mouth-watering introduction to the city’s vibrant dining scene as it puts tasty stalwarts and palate-pleasing newbies under one roof.
 Feast on beloved staples like bacalhau (salted codfish), octopus rice, charcuterie, and custard tarts.
 Be sure to visit the UNESCO-protected Jerónimos Monastery and São Jorge Castle.
 Looking for nightlife?
 Lisbon proffers an abundance of upscale cocktail bars, low-key dives, and trendy clubs.
-It’s also delicious and surprisingly affordable—Portugal made our list of the best budget travel destinations.
+It’s also delicious and surprisingly affordable.

 What was once a Viking fishing settlement has transformed into one of the most gloriously livable and immaculately clean cities on earth.
 Copenhagen touts high-profile restaurants, curved canals, cycling routes, superb public transportation, and magnificent landmarks.
 Tracing its roots back 400 years, Rosenborg Castle is adorned with turrets, gables, and a moat.
 The upper rooms are decked with furnishings and portraits from monarchs past, while the basement Treasury houses the jaw-dropping Danish crown jewels.
 Endlessly Instagrammable, the waterfront district of Nyhavn dazzles with its colorful townhouses.
 Tivoli Gardens, Holger Danske, and the Royal Library round out the list of must-see sights.
 Next, read on to learn about the best spring break destinations in every state.